ipwndev/14-al061nr-hackintosh/README.md

 # 14-al061nr-hackintosh
-Skylake HP Pavilion Hackintosh EFI (OpenCore) MacAddress and Serial Number are random, please re-set before use.
-This EFI mostly works, and I have been using this machine daily for about a month.
+HP Pavilion Laptop Hackintosh EFI (OpenCore - Intel Skylake) MacAddress and Serial Number are random, please re-set before use.
+This EFI mostly works(refer to the disclaimer), and I have been using this machine daily for about a month.
+I replaced the 512g, 5400RPM drive with a 240g PNY SSD.
+8GB in single channel memory results in a useable machine, adding a second stick of ram has a noticible decrease in battery life.

 ## Hardware ##